nobuddyorg/ThrashBuddy/README.md

 <img src="docs/images/screenshot.png" alt="Screenshot" width="500" />

+## Getting Started

+To get started with CloudThrash, see the [Getting Started Guide](docs/getting-started.md) and [Architecture Overview](docs/architecture.md).
+Entrypoint is anyway `./cloud-thrash.sh`, so feel free calling it to get a usage message.

 ## Performance Testing

 **Performance testing** is a type of [non-functional testing](https://en.wikipedia.org/wiki/Non-functional_testing) that evaluates how a system behaves under expected or extreme workloads.
 It helps identify bottlenecks, ensures reliability, and verifies that your application meets key performance requirements before it reaches end users.